the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 DOI: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807)
 ```

-Please make sure to ensure that the link to the source is the digital object identifier [{term}`def<Digital Object Identifier>`] not the zenodo record.
+Please make sure that the link to the source is the digital object identifier [{term}`def<Digital Object Identifier>`] not the Zenodo record.
 Also ensure that you have created a link to the source using markdown link formatting: `[text](url)`.

 ## Advanced features and "gotchas"